 - Keep your competition close: don’t turn a blind eye to your competitors.
-Social media listening is a great way to keep an eye on what’s going on with them too.
+Social media listening is a great way to watch what’s happening with them too.
 This can give you key insights into what they are good at and what they’re bad at too.
 We all know the saying, keep your friends close and enemies closer.

-What Should You Look for in a Social Media Tracker Tool?
+What to Look for in a Social Media Tracker Tool

-In infamous words, not all tools are made the same.
-Depending on how you want your social media tracker tool to work, you’re going to have to consider which metrics are more important to you to analyze.
+Not all social media analytics tools are made equal.
+Depending on how you want your social media tracker tool to work, it’s important to consider which metrics are more important to analyze.

-Now we made a little checklist of key metrics to include, which are:
+Here’s a checklist of key metrics to include: